Cidrolehein/MoodTracker4/README.md

 - History Activity
 - Graph Activity

-Some methods ans java class :
+Some methods and java class :

 - Vertical PageView
 - PageFragment with items